BAKECHEM INTERNATIONAL LIMITED.

 CAS 8028 89 5 E150 caramel color for bread

-E150 coloring, also known as caramel color, is a type of food additive made by heating carbohydrates (sugars) like glucose or sucrose.
+E150 food color, also known as caramel color, is a type of food additive made by heating carbohydrates (sugars) like glucose or sucrose.
 This process, called caramelization, creates a range of colors from pale yellow to dark brown, depending on the manufacturing method.

-There are four classifications of E150 coloring, each distinguished by the type of reactant (catalyst) used in the manufacturing process:
+There are four classifications of E150 food color, each distinguished by the type of reactant (catalyst) used in the manufacturing process:

 Class I (E150a): Plain caramel, caustic caramel, or spirit caramel.
 This class uses only heat and carbohydrates, resulting in a light yellow to golden brown color.
 It has a slight negative colloidal charge.